 Sexually Transmitted Infections (STIs)

-Chlamydia is a sexually transmitted infection that can be spread through unprotected vaginal, anal, and oral sex.
+Chlamydia, which is the most commonly diagnosed STI in New York State, is a sexually transmitted infection that can be spread through unprotected vaginal, anal, and oral sex.
 It can also be passed from mother to baby during delivery.

 For women or individuals assigned female at birth, symptoms may include a burning sensation while urinating, unusual vaginal discharge, or bleeding between periods.
 Men or those assigned male at birth may experience a burning sensation when urinating or notice a discharge from the penis.